drugis/drugis.org/software/gemtc/index.md

 ---

 GeMTC is a graphical user interface for (network) meta-analysis and meta-regression.
-It includes methods for the assessment of heterogeneity, inconsistency, and publication bias, as well as various methods for sensitivity analysis.
+Users can upload evidence tables in either CSV or JSON format, and run various network models on their data.
+The software includes methods for the assessment of heterogeneity, inconsistency, and publication bias, as well as various methods for sensitivity analysis.
 The backend uses our [R packages](/software/r-packages/) to perform the computations.

 <img src="/images/software/gemtc/gemtc.png" class="screen-shot">